Stanford University Department of Art & Art History

 On View May 13 - June 15 ⎜ Thomas Welton Stanford Art Gallery

 Free and open to the public ⎜http://art.stanford.edu

-VISITOR INFORMATION: Thomas Welton Stanford Art Gallery is open Tuesday through Friday, 10 AM– 5 PM, and Saturday and Sunday, 1-5 PM.
-The Gallery is located on the Stanford campus, off Palm Drive at 419 Lasuen Mall, is free and open to all.
+VISITOR INFORMATION: Thomas Welton Stanford Art Gallery is open Tuesday through Friday, 10AM – 5 PM, and Saturday and Sunday, 1 – 5PM; there will be extended weekend hours of 10AM – 5PM during Commencement Weekend (June 14 and June 15), and admission is free.
+The Art Gallery is located in the Stanford campus, off Palm Drive at 419 Lasuen Mall.
 Parking is free after 4 PM and all day on weekends.
 Information: (650) 723–2842, http://art.stanford.edu.

 Photo credit: Erich Lessing / Art Resource, NY

 A film by Jamie Meltzer

 Courtesy: Joshua Forney